KonSparrow92/sgtv/README.md

 ## ***Playlist URL***

-Before downloading the required player, **Copy the URL below** to add as a provider into player.
+After downloading the required player, **Copy the URL below** to add as a provider into player.

 ### **`https://konsparrow92.github.io/sgtv/SGTV.m3u`**